polwel/roesti/README.md

 <p align="center"><img src="ferris_roesti.png" alt="Roesti mascot"></p>

-Aren't you _huere müed_ from writing Rust programs in English?
-Do you like saying *"gopferdämmi!"* a lot?
+Do you have *kei Luscht meh* to write Rust programs in English?
+Do you like saying *"gopferdammi!"* a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some Swiss touch to your programs?